Hardware Measurement

 If the check succeeds, measurement continues.

 If the check fails, MatchPatch shows an error.
-Check USB connection, audio device name, MIDI output name, and whether the Helix is powered on.
+Check USB connection, audio device name, MIDI output name, and whether the processor is powered on.
+The error uses the same structured hardware checks that Preflight and diagnostic bundles save for troubleshooting.

 Use Recorded-Output Playback